The Ultimate Guide to Prague Solo Travel (2023)

 I last stayed at Cloister Inn Hotel conveniently located between Old Town and the river.
 My room and bed were large and comfortable, the hotel staff friendly and helpful, and the breakfast was amazing.
 I love having a large, European breakfast.

-A hostel can be a budget accommodation in Prague for solo travel over 50.
+A hostel can be a budget accommodation for Prague solo travel.
 Using the same conditions above, and the ability to get a private room, my Prague hostel for solo travel recommendation is Hostel One Míru.
 It is a family run hotel in a decent location that employs some sustainability initiatives.

-Things to Do Alone in Prague Over 50
+MORE Best Things to Do Alone in Prague

 Now for the fun part of the Prague Solo Travel Guide… things to do in Prague.
-Prague is full of places to go by yourself over 50.
+Prague is full of wonderful places and activities to do alone.
 You won’t be bored, trust me.

 Landmarks and Points of Interest